MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Plugins.md

 	- Select Yes on the rename references popup.

-4. Get the **Target** Table.
+5. Get the **Target** Table.

     - Add the using statement below to the class.

             using Microsoft.Xrm.Sdk.Query;
             using ContosoPackageProject

-	- In the **ExecuteDatavesePlugin** method After the comment `// TODO: Implement you custom business logic` add the code below.
+    - In the **ExecuteDataversePlugin** method After the comment `// TODO: Implement you custom business logic` add the code below.

             var permitEntity = context.InputParameters["Target"] as Entity;

     - To get the Build Site table reference, add the below code after **permitEntity** variable definition.

             var buildSiteRef = permitEntity["contoso_buildsite"] as EntityReference;

     - To add Trace Messages, add the below mentioned code after **buildSiteRef** variable definition.

             localPluginContext.Trace("Primary Entity Id: " + permitEntity.Id);

             localPluginContext.Trace("Build Site Entity Id: " + buildSiteRef.Id);

-	5. Create Fetch xml and that will get the count of locked permits matching the build site id and call retrieve multiple.
+6. Create Fetch xml and that will get the count of locked permits matching the build site id and call retrieve multiple.

 	- Create the **FetchXML** string.
 Replace **[Locked Option Value]** with the locked option value of the status reason column from Permit table you copied.